rebeka002/PYTHON/README.md

 # PYTHON

+*IN PROCESS*

-This repisitory is going to containg projects created in free time or as a school projects.
+This repository is going to containg projects created in free time or as a school projects.

 Steganography - hiding text in audio file